Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 <br/>
 ```00100011000010011101```

-And the best part is that applying the xor method to the encoded string and the key once more reveals the message!
+And the best part is that applying the xor method to the encoded string and the key once more reveals the original!
 However, xor has multiple applications.
 In the photography industry, xor results in a photo negative!
 In fact, xor is one of the color filters in which a secret message can be hidden.

 Before: